Multiplicity of detonation regimes in systems with a multi-peaked thermicity: Steady analytical results

 which are shown in figure \ref{fig:hugoniot} for the eigenvalue B and the over-driven solution of figure \ref{fig:Steady_state_1_CJ_point}.

-The over-driven integral curve ($D>D_{\mathrm{B}}$, subscript OD in figure \ref{fig:hugoniot}) starts at the leading shock, point N$_{\text{OD}}$, reaches point A$_{\text{OD}}$ on the eigenvalue Hugoniot A, and then B$_{\text{OD}}$ on the eigenvalue Hugoniot B, then returns to S$_{\text{OD}}$ on the strong branch of the equilibrium Hugoniot.
-Points A$_{\text{OD}}$ and B$_{\text{OD}}$ are the local minima in the corresponding integral curve in figure \ref{fig:Steady_state_detonation_structure}, as they correspond to the locus of zero thermicity, as explained above.
+The over-driven integral curve ($D>D_{\mathrm{B}}$, subscript OD in figure \ref{fig:hugoniot}) starts at the leading shock, point N$_{\text{OD}}$, travels down the over-driven Rayleigh line, reaches point A$_{\text{OD}}$ on the eigenvalue Hugoniot A, and then B$_{\text{OD}}$ on the eigenvalue Hugoniot B, then returns to S$_{\text{OD}}$ on the strong branch of the equilibrium Hugoniot.
+Points A$_{\text{OD}}$ and B$_{\text{OD}}$ are the local minima in the matching integral curve of figure \ref{fig:Steady_state}, and correspond to the locus of zero thermicity, as explained above.

-The eigenvalue B integral curve ($D=D_{\mathrm{B}}$, subscript CJ,B) shown in figure \ref{fig:hugoniot} is tangent to Hugoniot B. It starts at point N$_\text{CJ,B}$, then intersects the Hugoniot A at point A$_\text{CJ,B}$ (first zero-thermicity point), then proceeds to the sonic point B$_\text{CJ,B}$ on the eigenvalue Hugoniot B, shown in detail at the top-left of figure \ref{fig:hugoniot}.
-Since this point is a saddle point, as shown in the integral curve, figure \ref{fig:Steady_state_detonation_structure}, the solution can then reach either the strong solution S$_\text{CJ,B}$ or the weak solution W$_\text{CJ,B}$.
+The integral curve of eigenvalue B ($D=D_{\mathrm{B}}$, subscript CJ,B) in figure \ref{fig:hugoniot} is tangent to Hugoniot B. It starts at point N$_\text{CJ,B}$, travels down the Rayleigh B line, intersects the Hugoniot A at point A$_\text{CJ,B}$ (first zero-thermicity point), then proceeds to the sonic point B$_\text{CJ,B}$ on the eigenvalue Hugoniot B, shown in detail at the top-left of figure \ref{fig:hugoniot}.
+Since this point is a saddle point, as shown in the integral curve, figure \ref{fig:Steady_state}, the solution can then reach either the strong solution S$_\text{CJ,B}$ or the weak solution W$_\text{CJ,B}$.

 The eigenvalue A integral curve (not shown in figure \ref{fig:hugoniot}) is tangent to Hugoniot A and slightly lower than that of eigenvalue B for this case.
 Since Hugoniot A is lower than B, the corresponding velocity is also lower, seen by the Rayleigh line equation \ref{eq:Rayleigh_line}.
 Since this Rayleigh line never intersects Hugoniot B, a second zero thermicity point cannot be established in the system.
 The detonation speed selection rule and possible steady solution can thus also be made using the Hugoniot analysis.
 A regular solution requires intersection of the Rayleigh line with both zero-thermicity solutions.
 This can only be achieved for detonation velocities equal to, or larger than, the largest eigenvalue.